Divya-DS-DA/SQL-Danny-s-diner/Readme.md

     FROM T1

-This is the end of my first case study on the Danny Ma SQL challenge (smiles).
+This is the end of my first case study.
 To join the challenge, you can click [HERE](https://8weeksqlchallenge.com/getting-started/).